-10.(5pts) In a Math 10120 class thirty students took Quiz 6 which consisted of two multiple choice questions.
+10. (5 pts.)
+In a Math 10120 class thirty students took Quiz 6.
 Twenty six of them answered the first question correctly and twenty four of them answered the second question correctly.
-Each question is worth 5 points.
 Three students got a score of zero.
 How many students scored ten?